 Enter the dimensions of the XY plane contour elements in Cartesian or polar coordinates.
 You can switch between them by soft key.
 You can mix Cartesian coordinates and polar coordinates to define a point.

-Soft keys for polar coordinates Switch the f
+Soft keys for polar coordinates

-Switch the field to entering the angle ${f W}$
+Switch the field to entering the angle \boldsymbol{W}